sejo/appscale-tools/docs/getting_started.rst

     export EC2_MY_SSH_KEY=~/.appscale-tools/id_<your nae>

 Your system is now configured!
+Note that even if you destroy this VM, you will not need to re-configure the system.
+These configuration files are kept in your host machine's home directory under ``~/.appscale-tools``.
+You can run ``vagrant destroy``, followed by ``vagrant up`` and you'll be ready to run instantly.

 .. _VirtualBox: http://virtualbox.org/
 __ VirtualBox_